umadb-io/website/docs/grpc-api.md

 and a human-readable message string.
 In addition, the gRPC status details attribute will have a serialised [`ErrorResponse`](#error-response) message, that has the same human-readable message string and [`INTEGRITY`](#error-type) as the `error_type`.

-If an operation fails, the server will return a gRPC error response with a suitable gRPC status code and a human-readable message string.
-In addition, the gRPC status details attribute will have a serialised `ErrorResponse` message that has the same human-readable message string, and an `error_type` set to a appropriate [`ErrorType`](#error-type), which can be unpacked and converted into a client error.

 ## Append Condition